 Today, there are more than five million regular Kratom enthusiasts in the US alone, while the United States is also the largest importer of Kratom in the world.

 Even though new to the West, Kratom has been part of Southeast Asian culture for hundreds of years.
-In fact, the Kratom tree is part of some of the oldest rainforests in the world situated in Southeast Asia, some even more than 140 million years old.
+The Kratom tree is part of some of the oldest rainforests in the world situated in Southeast Asia, some even more than 140 million years old.

 You can even find hundreds of Kratom tea recipes from Southeast Asia.